 What was also interesting was Rob’s assessment on Steve Hansen’s past fortnight in the media.
 ‘I’ve never heard him offer quite so many sound-bites to the press,’ he said.
 And you wonder whether that’s a reflection of the Eddie Jones era we all now live in or whether Hansen’s – genuinely – feeling a little threatened.

 What you have to like about Hansen, though, is his eye contact.
 He never answers a question until he’s scanned the audience to find the journalist who’s asked it, although when button-holed about the importance of winning the opening test he – apparently – did ‘the triple crown’ – an eyelid tweak, a hand jiggle and a blowing out of the lips, all of which – supposedly – suggests nervousness.
-To be honest, I don’t buy it.
-Here’s a man who celebrates his team’s tries – not by clapping – but by punching his right fist into his left palm.
+I don’t buy it.
+Here’s a man who celebrates his team’s tries, not by clapping, but by punching his right fist into his left palm.
 Would you play poker against him?
 Possibly, but not with your own money.

 Watching New Zealand loosening up at Eden Park is like watching Picasso doodling in his Paris attic.
 What you always wonder about the All Blacks is whether they’d be quite so intimidating were they – for example – the All Blues, as indeed they were up until 1888.
 Today they were frolicking about in their orange training shirts and – frankly – looking nothing like as fearsome as when they paint it black.
-Again, the psychology of these things is fascinating.
+It’s why the world invented the phrase ‘power dressing’.

 ‘Gentleman’ Jim Hamilton and Andy ’The Bear’ Goode were pitch-side, the two of them out here on behalf of something called ‘The Rugby Pod’.
 ‘To be honest, I’m struggling’ said The Bear, ‘given the jet-lag’s waking me up at four and I’m only getting back from the bar at three.’
 Jim Hamilton is sporting a SBW haircut – by accident rather than design – given he stopped off at a Ponsonby hairdressers to be told that this was SBW’s local and that a lookalike trim would be a snip – or more accurately several snips – at a mere NZ$40.
 I think – on balance – SBW wears it slightly better.